Mohelnice: History

 The first written mention of Mohelnice is in a deed of bishop Jindřich Zdík from 1141, when it was owned by the Olomouc bishopric.
 In 1273, Mohelnice was first referred to as a town.

 In 1307 and 1312, the town was devastated by plague.
 In 1424, it was conquered by the Hussites and 700 people died.
 During the first half of the 16th century, the town was rebuilt and the town fortifications were built.
 The Thirty Years' War devastated Mohelnice – in 1623 it was plundered by the Swedish troops and over 30% of the inhabitants died of the plague.
 The Swedes looted the town again in 1642, 1643, 1644 and 1647.
 Half of the town was destroyed by fire in 1662.
-1685 saw the notorious witch trials during which a local vicar Alois Lautner was burned at the stake.
+The year 1685 saw the notorious Northern Moravia witch trials during which a local vicar Alois Lautner was burned at the stake.

 The town's textile industry began operating in 1713, and in 1714 the town suffered another plague.
 There was another significant fire in 1739, which destroyed more than half of the town.
 During the Silesian Wars the town was plundered several times.
 In 1772 Mohelnice had 1,867 inhabitants, in 1792 it was 3,887.
 There were cholera epidemics in 1832, 1849, 1851 and 1866.
-The town suffered from fire in 1841 and few smaller fires later.
-In 1863 Mohelnice built its first sanitation system.
+The town suffered from fire in 1841 and several smaller fires later.
+In 1863, Mohelnice built its first sanitation system.

-In the 19th and 20th century the town was industrialised and various factories were established.
-In 1910 most of the old town walls were demolished.
+In the 19th and 20th century, the town was industrialised and various factories were established.
+In 1910, most of the old town walls were demolished.

 Before World War II, the town had a German-speaking majority population.
-In 1938, the town was occupied by Nazi Germany and administered as part of Reichsgau Sudetenland.
+From 1938 to 1945, the town was occupied by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 After the war, the German population was expelled.
 This caused the town to become almost deserted.
 Within a few months, however, the town was repopulated by families from other parts of Czechoslovakia.

-In the second half of the 20th century the town went through major urban changes, including the narrowing of the Mírovka Creek.
+In the second half of the 20th century the town went through major urban changes, including the narrowing of the Mírovka Stream.

 Economy

 Mohelnice is predominantly industrial town with significant electrotechnical, engineering and construction industries.
 There is an industrial zone on the eastern outskirts of the town.
-The largest employer based in the town are Hella Autotechnik Nova, manufacturer of lighting for the automotive industry.
+The largest employer based in the town is Hella Autotechnik Nova, manufacturer of lighting for the automotive industry.
 With more than 3,000 employees, it is the largest industrial company in the Olomouc Region.
 The second most notable company in the town is Montix (manufacturer of plastic parts, especially for the automotive industry).

 Transport

-The I/35 road (part of the European route E442) passes through the town.
+The I/35 road (part of the European route E442) runs through the town.
 It replaces the unfinished section of the D35 motorway from Olomouc to the Hradec Králové Region.
 The I/44 road splits from it and connects Mohelnice with Šumperk and Jeseník.

 Mohelnice is located on the railway lines Prague–Olomouc (further continuing to Vsetín or Staré Město) and Nezamyslice–Kouty nad Desnou.